EveryoneDestroysTheWorld/design/standards/characters/satisifed-customer.md

 # Satisfied Customer
-**Satisfied Customer** is a character in the DemoDemons game.
+**Satisfied Customer** is a character in the Everyone Destroys the World game.
 They can be found near The Dreamstone Shop.

 <table>
   <tbody>